bishalpaudel/FinCo/README.md

 ## Getting Started

-To run this project, simply download the repository and run `FinCo.java`.
+To run this project, simply clone the repository and run `FinCo.java`.

 ### Prerequisites